-Dr. Koji Sato, JRA Presidential Counselor for Foreign Affairs of that time, became the first Japanese to be elected as the Chairman of ARF in 2009.
-In 2014, Mr. Winfried Engelbrecht-Bresges, Hong Kong Jockey Club CEO was elected as the Chairman to replace Dr. Sato, with Australiana and Japan as the co-vice chairman.
+In 2014, Mr. Winfried Engelbrecht-Bresges, Hong Kong Jockey Club CEO was elected as the Chairman, with Australiana and Japan as the co-vice chairman.
 Hong Kong is also concurrently undertaking the responsibilities of secretariat.

 The Executive Council consists of nominees from Japan, Hong Kong, Australia, India and New Zealand, Singapore, South Africa and the United Arab Emirates.
 The Executive Council meets approximately four times a year.